A Generic JRDataSource for JasperReports

 }

-Later, we can define field expressions, such as, assuming an istance of class Foo is top level report data record, bar.str, bar.i, f, and access them with $F{bar.str}, $F{bar.i}, ${f} expressions respectively inside report templates.
+Later, we can define field expressions such as, assuming an instance of class Foo is the top-level report data record, bar.str, bar.i, f, and access them with $F{bar.str}, $F{bar.i}, ${f} expressions respectively inside report templates.

 Here is the source code of this custom data source idiom;